TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/activedirectory-create-users-case-submission.md

     cloudEnvironments="public"
 />

-# I can’t create a new user in my Azure AD
+# Creating a user or group

 ## **Recommended steps**